 So can you still use your mobile phone as a sat nav?

 Yes, as long as you do not touch the phone and it is properly mounted, you will not be breaking the law.

 When it comes to mounting your phone, or standalone sat nav for that matter, you need to make sure that it is in a position where it doesn’t obscure your view.
 Avoid putting it in the middle of the windscreen and instead place it low down on the side of your windscreen.

 Some mounts will allow you to clip them to air vents on the dashboard.
 These are great for keeping your phone out of your eyeline while driving, but they tend to be less secure.

-Should I buy a standalone sat nav or use an app?
+Should you buy a standalone sat nav or use an app?

 The law and potential punishments might seem to make sat nav apps redundant, but they still have some advantages – as long as you stay within the law.
 As phones have become more powerful and mobile networks more generous with data allowances, apps like Google Maps, Waze and Apple Maps have made satellite navigation cheap, easy and convenient.

-Sat nav apps are also easy to update and can offer some advanced features, such as speed camera detection, for a fraction of the price of a standalone sat nav.
-However, you’ll need to find a suitable mount (which are normally sold separately) and make sure you have a large enough data allowance to load the maps.
+Sat nav apps are also easy to update and can offer some advanced features, such as speed-camera detection, for a fraction of the price of a standalone sat nav.
+However, you’ll need to find a suitable mount (these are normally sold separately) and make sure you have a large enough data allowance to load the maps.

-Find out which type of sat nav is right for you – standalone, built-in or sat nav app – in our guide How to buy the best sat nav.
+Find out which type of sat nav is right for you – standalone, built-in or sat nav app – in our guide to how to buy the best sat nav.